rohan-r-kulkarni/wellington_anomaly_detection/README.md

   - `model_exec.py`: the main model execution file that contains
     - utility class `OutlierMetric` that enables the classification of outliers using different methods.
     - other helper functions that enable the execution of LSTM-AE models, see docstrings for documentation.
+- `run_windows.py`: runs the LSTM rolling windows brute force method for anomaly detection.
+- `run_stl_windows.py`: runs the STL-assisted LSTM rolling windows method for anomaly detection.
+- `plot_windows.py`: plots and/or saves results and analysis from a LSTM windows train/test session.
 - Bayesian and Wavelet models (`./bayes_wavelet`):
   - `readme.md`: readme for using these models.
   - `requirements.txt`: Python environment requirements for using these models.